 Please read this article and find out how and why it is indeed possible to freeze fudge and be surprised how simple it is.
 Furthermore, find out how to preserve the consistency so that the pieces later will still melt in your mouth.

 What Is Fudge?

 Fudge is a popular candy that is either handmade or available to buy in almost every supermarket or candy shop.
-It consists of milk, sugar, cocoa, butter, and some other flavors depending on the type.
+It consists of milk, sugar, cocoa powder of decent quality, butter, and some other flavors depending on the type.

 It is very popular among children and adults, most likely due to the inexpensive ingredients paired with the fact that it has a more excellent appearance than standard cheap candies.
 Its shape makes them look similar to brownies, which results from the fact that they are produced on a tray and then cut into squared pieces.

 - How To Freeze Brussel Sprouts?
 Precise Instructions 2022